bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-4of6-chaos.md

 #### Next Up - Competencies

-In the next article of this series we will look at **Competencies** and how we should focus at least as much on what we build as how we build it.
+In the next article of this series we will look at {PostLink:critical-cs-of-microservices-5of6-competencies|Competencies} and how we should focus at least as much on what we build as how we build it.